hissy-cat-studio/Three-Crowns/README.md

 King Qzla declares the Queen Daughter to be the Last Queen of Kaztani.

 The three male heirs will each be given the Title of "Crown of Kaztani" and upon the Old Lion's death, The Queen Daughter and the Three Crowns will each inherent a section of the city to rule over.

 The ruling power will be shared amongst the Old Lion’s four children.

 The Queen Daughter "The Last Queen" : Beautiful, Intelligent, Beloved by all in the empire, Fair and Just.
+The Queen controls... (needs something to ccontrol)

 The First Born : The Crown Lion.
 Strong, Forceful.
 House Lion controls the military might of the empire abroad, and the largest military within the city walls, alomst 2 times as strong as the other three houses combined.